Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Simulation Study

 The performance of the estimators in terms of ISE\textsubscript{0} is displayed in Figure \ref{fig_ISE0}.
 It is not surprising that the estimation error of $\beta$ over $N\left(\beta\right)$ of the S-LASSO estimator is significantly smaller than those of the other estimators, being the capability of recovering sparseness of $\beta$ its main feature.
 In Scenario I, the RIDGE estimator is the only one that performs comparably to the S-LASSO estimator.
 This is in accordance with the multivariate setting where it is well known that, when the response is independent of the covariates, the ridge estimator is able to shrink all the coefficients towards zero.
-The TRU, SMOOTH, and PCA estimators have difficulties to correctly identify $N\left(\beta\right)$ for all sample sizes.
+The TRU, SMOOTH, PFFR, and PCA estimators have difficulties to correctly identify $N\left(\beta\right)$ for all sample sizes.
 Nevertheless, their performance is very poor at $n=150$.
 In Scenario II, the S-LASSO estimator is still the best one to estimate $\beta$ over $N\left(\beta\right)$.
 However, in this case, the RIDGE estimator performance is unsatisfactory and is mainly caused by the lack of smoothness control that makes the estimator over-rough, especially at small $n$.
-Among the competitor estimators, the SMOOTH one has the best performance.
+Among the competitor estimators, the SMOOTH one has the best performance, readily followed by the PFFR estimator.
 In Scenario III, results are similar to those of Scenario II, even if the TRU estimator appears as the best alternative.
 Both PCA and RIDGE estimators are not able to successfully recover sparseness of $\beta$ for $n=150$.
 For the former, the cause is the number of observations not sufficient to capture the covariance structure of the data, whereas for the latter, it is due to the excessive roughness of the estimator.
+For $n=500$ and $ m=1000 $, the PFFR estimator performs very poorly.
+This is due to the incapacity of the REML approach to appropriately select the smoothing parameters.

 Results in terms of ISE\textsubscript{1} are summarized in Figure \ref{fig_ISE1}.
 It is worth noting that, in this case, as expected the performance of the S-LASSO estimator is generally worse than that of the SMOOTH estimator.
-In some cases, it is worse than that of the TRU estimator as well.
+In some cases, it is worse than that of the TRU and PFFR estimators as well.